Skip to navigation Skip to main content

 }

-Stats Only Jump to heading
+Stats Only

-Added in Image 1.1.0 Skips all image processing to return metadata.
+Added in Image v1.1.0 Skips all image processing to return metadata.
 Doesn’t read files, doesn’t write files.
 Use this as an alternative to the separate statsSync* functionsβ€”this will use in-memory cache and de-duplicate requests.

 {